amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

   database: "sequelize" // database to use
 // ...
 ```
-1. enter mysql terminal, `use sequelize` to use db. then, `desc users` shows db properties.
+6. enter mysql terminal, `use sequelize` to use db. then, `desc users` shows db properties.

+> The term 'mysql' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.